Postdoctoral Physician Scientist Training

 • Year 4: 9 months dedicated research time spread throughout the year, 3 months on clinical rotations including call

-Radiology residents with established mentoring and projects who do not wish to complete the longitudinal pathway may spend up to six months participating in an elective research experience during the R4 (PGY-5) year.
+Radiology residents with established mentoring and projects who do not participate in the T32 pathway may participate in research throughout their training.
+All residents in the R2 (PGY-3) and R3 (PGY-4) years have two weeks of clinical research time, and residents can spend up to six months participating in an elective research experience during the R4 (PGY-5) year.

 Leadership: